 Step 3: Obtain Employment

 Your potential employers include banks, credit unions and mortgage lenders.
-According to the U.S. Bureau of Labor Statistics, approximately 212,440 people worked as loan processors as of May 2014 (www.bls.gov).
-The BLS noted in 2012 that employment opportunities for loan processors will arise from a need for workers to verify loan application accuracy due to strict lending standards and regulations.
+According to the U.S. Bureau of Labor Statistics (BLS), approximately 226,300 people worked as loan interviewers and clerks as of 2018 (www.bls.gov).
+The BLS noted in 2018 that employment opportunities for loan processors will arise from a need for workers to verify loan application accuracy due to strict lending standards and regulations.
 Career opportunities may be somewhat offset by ongoing implementation of loan automation systems that make processing easier.
-You could expect to earn a median salary of $36,880 in 2014.
+You could expect to earn a median salary of $41,009 in 2019.

 Step 4: Obtain On-The-Job Training